FloatingGhost/Python-Utilities/README.md

   * class Twitter - Provides a simple way to retrieve tweets
 * log - A wrapper to logging
   * class Log - Basic setup and usage of logging
+* Package games
+  * GUI - A wrapper to curses

 ##Tests